awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-task.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Excludes`  <a name="cfn-datasync-task-excludes"></a>
-A list of filter rules that determines which files to exclude from a task\.
-The list should contain a single filter string that consists of the patterns to exclude\.
-The patterns are delimited by "\|" \(that is, a pipe\), for example, `"/folder1|/folder2"`\.
+Specifies a list of filter rules that exclude specific data during your transfer\.
+For more information and examples, see [Filtering data transferred by DataSync](https://docs.aws.amazon.com/datasync/latest/userguide/filtering.html)\.
 *Required*: No
 *Type*: List of [FilterRule](aws-properties-datasync-task-filterrule.md)
 *Maximum*: `1`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Includes`  <a name="cfn-datasync-task-includes"></a>
-A list of filter rules that determines which files to include when running a task\.
-The pattern contains a single filter string that consists of the patterns to include\.
-The patterns are delimited by "\|" \(that is, a pipe\), for example, `"/folder1|/folder2"`\.
+Specifies a list of filter rules that include specific data during your transfer\.
+For more information and examples, see [Filtering data transferred by DataSync](https://docs.aws.amazon.com/datasync/latest/userguide/filtering.html)\.
 *Required*: No
 *Type*: List of [FilterRule](aws-properties-datasync-task-filterrule.md)
 *Maximum*: `1`